lexcilius/splunk-bots-docker/README.md

 To bring up just the BOTSv1 container run `docker-compose up bots1 -d` this brings up the container in a detached mode so you can continue to use your terminal for other things.
 Then navigate to `http://localhost:8000` on your local machine or on the IP of the system running it and port 8000 to access from another system.

 For BOTSv2 run `docker-compose up bots2 -d` This one might take a while as the dataset it has to download is about 3.4GB.
 Then navigate to `http://localhost:8020` on your local machine or on the IP of the system running it and port 8020 to access from another system.
-It is worth noting that at this time, there are two apps not included but referenced by the Splunk release - Collected App for Splunk Enterprise and Splunk Add-on for Microsoft IIS.
-This is due to compatibility issues of the publicly available apps.
-I will continue to investigate and see if I can find usable versions of these for the future of this project.
+Some of the references in the walkthrough app are meant to use Splunk Enterprise Security, which is a premium (read pay for).
+While this will not really impact the ability to work through the labs, it can be a little confusing if you are not aware of this fact.

 For BOTSv3 run `docker-compose up bots3 -d` Then navigate to `http://localhost:8030` on your local machine or on the IP of the system running it and port 8030 to access from another system.